Lucky-Kashyap/Front-End-Domination-Create-Anything-with-Code/README.md

 - Building Basic CRUD with ReactJS: Engage in a project integrating CRUD functionality and Context API.
 Learn to create, read, update, and delete operations within a ReactJS project using Context API for seamless data management.

+#### React JS: Project - Refokus Clone

+- Replicating Refokus: Dive into 'ReactJS: Project 2 Refokus Clone' and explore the creation of a Refokus-like project using ReactJS.
+Apply your skills to build a similar platform, honing your abilities in the process.

+##### Component Structure:

+- App

+  - Navbar
+    - button component
+  - Work
+  - Stripes

+    - Stripe

+  - Products
+    - Product
+  - Marquee
+  - Blocks
+    - Block
+  - Footer

 # FrontEnd Domination

 Embarking on a journey to become a proficient frontend developer is an exciting and rewarding endeavor.